artemeknyazev/taskman/README.md

 ## Usage

 Currently, there are two pages: project list and project task list.
-Both support keyboard shortcuts: up/down arrows move selection, enter opens project or starts task editing.
+Both support keyboard shortcuts: up/down arrows move selection, Enter opens a project or starts task editing.

-On task list one can press Ctrl+Enter to add a task after a selected one, press Delete or Backspace to delete a selected one, and press Ctrl+Arrow Up/Arrow Down to move a task up/down one step.
-Tasks can also be reordered by dragging using a handle visible when hovering the task item.
-Escape on a task list clears selection.
+On a project task list one can press Ctrl+Enter to add a task after the selected one, press Delete or Backspace to delete the selected one, and press Ctrl+Arrow Up/Arrow Down to move the selected task up/down one step.
+Tasks can also be reordered by dragging using a handle visible when hovering a task item.
+Escape on a project task list clears selection.

-Enter on search field selects a first filtered task, Escape blurs the input.
+Enter on a search field selects the first filtered task, Escape blurs the search field.